aws-samples/step-functions-workflows-collection/data-processing/sam/README.md

 ## Cleanup

 Navigate to the sam directory.
-To delete the resources created by this template, use the following command below.
-For the prompts that occur after the second command, enter *y* to accept deletion for both prompts.
+To delete the resources created by this template, use the following commands below.
+For the prompts that occur after the last  command, enter *y* to accept deletion for both prompts.

 You can find your bucket name in the output from the sam deploy command run earlier or by navigating to S3 in the console and finding a bucket name that starts with *data-workflow-pattern-*